NVlabs/imaginaire/projects/munit/README.md

 ### Training data preparation

-- Here we use dog and cat images in the publicly available animal face datasets (AFHQ) instead.
+- Here we use dog and cat images in the animal face datasets (AFHQ).
 The dataset is available (https://github.com/clovaai/stargan-v2) under Creative Commons BY-NC 4.0 license by NAVER Corporation.
 Download and extract the data

 ```bash
 python scripts/download_dataset.py --dataset afhq_dog2cat